California Dream Act

 You can afford college and we will show you how.

 The Financial Aid Office is committed to helping all students apply for financial aid.
-Check our Events Calendar for dates and times of Financial Aid Application Labs.
+Check out our workshop schedule for dates and times of Financial Aid Application Labs.
 For further information regarding financial aid for undocumented students please visit the following page provided for you in English or Spanish .

 Who is an AB540 Student?

 - 3 or more years of attendance in California Elementary or Secondary school or combination there of.

 - 3 or more years at a California high school.